rubenmoor/projectzero/NativeGameplayTags.md

 ## Native Gameplay Tags

-Here come to the rescue the "native gameplay tags" and a couple of articles and forum posts on how to implement them.
+Here come to the rescue the "native gameplay tags" and a couple of ways to implement them.
 The idea is to create the Gameplay Tag from within C++ (native).

 ```cpp